mattkatz/cc-pypa-poetry-mkdocs/docs/tutorial.md

 - TEST_PYPI_API_TOKEN, see [How to apply TestPyPI token]
 - PYPI_API_TOKEN, see [How to apply pypi token]
 - PERSONAL_TOKEN, see [How to apply personal token]

+### GitLab

+TODO: Fill in secret settings that need to be here

 ## Step 6: Set Up codecov integration